Biden’s 3rd trip to reddish Ohio pushes his economic agenda | WTOP

 Ohio Republicans, for their part, see the presidential attention as a chance to make the case against Democrats.
 The state faces a heated Senate election next year with the retirement of Republican Rob Portman, who helped negotiate a $973 billion infrastructure plan with Biden that now faces an uncertain future in the evenly split Senate.

 The president’s visit will take him near the dangerously outdated Brent Spence Bridge — a chokepoint for trucks and emergency vehicles between Ohio and Kentucky that the past two presidents promised without success to replace.
-But Republicans are more focused on the increase in shootings and crime in Cincinnati that occurred after the pandemic and the increase of migrants on the U.S. southern border.
+But Republicans are more focused on the increase in shootings and crime in Cincinnati, which they blame on Democrats, although there are a host of factors, including the coronavirus pandemic.

 “President Joe Biden will visit a great city suffering from devastating levels of violent crime caused by the failed leadership of Democrat Mayor John Cranley,” said Ohio Republican Party Chair Bob Paduchik, adding that he believes Biden also failed “to protect Americans and our southern border.”